swookiee/swookiee.github.io/README.md

 ## JSON logging output
 In case you want to use logstash and kibana to analyze your logs you might want to use JSON as an output format.
 This can be achieved through setting the property `productionLogging` to `true`.
+To change the output folder configure `loggingDirectory` with your desired path.
+The output filename will be `osgi-json.log`.

 ## Deployment and runtime management via REST
 [RFC-182](https://github.com/osgi/design/tree/master/rfcs/rfc0182)